 Always check tyre pressure with a tyre pressure gauge when your tyres are cold.

 Check for external damage.

 Cuts, lumps and bumps are often caused by the impact between the tyre and the gutter, pothole or an object on the road.
 If your tyre has any of these symptoms then you must have the tyre checked by a specialist, as this sort of damage can lead to sudden tyre failure.

 Wheel alignment is also an important step in maintaining and prolonging the life of your tyres.
 Kerbing or potholes affect your vehicles wheel alignment settings which can lead to rapid or uneven tyre wear.
-We recommend that the wheel alignment is checked every time new tyres are fitted.
+We recommend that you check your alignment from time to time when your vehicle is being serviced.